 Public adjusters come in all different categories and it is important to hire someone who is an expert in the particular niche that your insurance claim falls under.
 By hiring someone with extensive proficiency and experience in the particular field that your claims fall under, you will be more likely to get the best pay out package for your insurance claim.

-A Public Adjuster’s Duties
+What Are A Public Insurance Adjuster’s Duties?

 There are many different duties that public adjusters perform for the policyholder: